-It is Friday again and time for Friday Lens Affair photo.
-This week I’m hosting very charming photograph by Frank G. from Frank About Croatia.
-Frank is a Canadian who moved to Croatia and felt for the country enough to make his all blog about it :) Follow him on Twitter and like his Facebook page to show love!
+It is Friday and time for the Friday Lens Affair photo.
+This week I’m hosting a very charming photograph by Frank G. from Frank About Croatia.

 Picture Story: Bokar Fortress

 My wife and I always spend Christmas time with my wife’s family.
 In a small village near Dubrovnik, therefore, it has become our tradition to visit Dubrovnik on New Year’s Eve.

 If you want to stay in the city itself, here is a great guide to where to stay in Dubrovnik.

 Dubrovnik is beautiful any time of the year, but at Christmas time it feels truly special.
 Its centuries-old town walls get all dressed up with sparkling lights and ornaments.

 We parked our car at the small parking, not far from the old town and with a great view over Lovrjenac Fort.
 Not one on the photo, but equally impressive.